 Highlights of Hoffman’s tenure include eight consecutive NCAA Tournament appearances (2011-present), seven straight Southern Athletic Association titles (2012-present) and a 2015 NCAA Final Four run.

-Centre captured its seventh SAA Tournament crown, as well, remaining the only team to ever claim the SAA Tournament Championship.
-All told, Centre has 13 of 14 SAA titles between the regular season and tournament.
+Centre captured its seventh and eighth SAA Tournament crowns during the previous two seasons, as well, remaining the only team to ever claim the SAA Tournament Championship.
+All told, Centre has 15 of 16 SAA titles between the regular season and tournament.

-Hoffman mentored a host of highly-touted individuals in 2018, including three All-Americans in Jessie Turner, Averi Faulk and Alana Hughes.
+Hoffman mentored a host of highly-touted individuals during the recent stretch.
+In 2018, he coached three All-Americans in Jessie Turner, Averi Faulk and Alana Hughes.
 He was named SAA Coach of the Year for his efforts, while Turner (Defensive POY), Hughes (Offensive POY) and Cameron Zak (Newcomer) each garnered major conference honors.
+In 2019, Hughes and Turner repeated as All-Americans and conference Players of the Year, and Hoffman gathered another SAA Coach of the Year award.

 Undoubtedly the best season in program history came in 2015, when the Colonels advanced to the NCAA Final Four for the first time ever while winning a record 21 matches.
 That remarkable season came on the heels of a NCAA Elite Eight appearance in 2014.